ThoughtWorks-SEA/developer-training/docs/backend/rest-api.md

 ### RPC

 RPC (Remote Procedure Call) is when a computer program causes a procedure (subroutine) to execute in a different address space (commonly on another computer on a shared network), which is coded as if it were a normal (local) procedure call, without the programmer explicitly coding the details for the remote interaction.
-Two examples are:
+Some examples are:

 - SOAP
 - XML-RPC